Foto: Mr. Note19 - stock.adobe.com

 CHURCH TAXES

-When you sign up as a German taxpayer, you’ll see a line on the form asking for your religious affiliation.
-In Germany, the large established churches here receive support from the government, which collects taxes on the churches’ behalf from all registered church members.
+When you sign up as a German taxpayer, you‘ll see a line on the form asking for your religious affiliation.
+As you probably know, the large established churches here receive support from the government, which collects taxes on the churches‘ behalf from all registered church members.

-If you don’t want to participate in this church-funding scheme, simply check off “none” (keine) when you register with the Tax Office.
-However, not being a tax-paying church member will deny you certain privileges.
-Most churches will deny you baptisms, church weddings or funerals if you’re not a tax-paying member of that religion.
+If you don‘t want to take part in this church funding scheme, just tick the box marked ‚none‘ (keine) when you register with the Tax Office.
+However, not being a tax-paying church member will mean you don‘t get certain privileges.
+Most churches will refuse to perform baptisms, church weddings or funerals if you‘re not a tax-paying member of that religion.

 Anglican Episcopal Services